What is the create_users permission in WordPress? #

-The create_users permission allows you to create accounts for other WordPress users.
+The create_users capability allows you to create accounts for other WordPress users.

 To use the create_users permission, you will also need the list_users and edit_users permissions.